-We anticipate to have the registration open in late November.
+We anticipate to have the registration open in December 2020.

-If you were a CROI 2020 paid registrant, you may be eligible to receive an $200 credit toward CROI 2021.
+If you were a CROI 2020 paid registrant, you may be eligible to receive an $200 credit toward CROI 2021, which can be applied toward your registration fee or contributed toward CROI New Investigator Scholarship Fund.
 If you are eligible for the credit, you will receive an email with details to claim the credit.

 You will need to have an IAS-USA account to start the application process for CROI 2021.
 If you already have an IAS-USA account, please login and complete the application.
 If you do not have an IAS-USA account, please create one to start the application.
 To avoid delays in your application process, please ensure you submit a completed application.
 Once your application has been submitted, generally you will be notified within 2 or 3 business days with your application decision.